Daemonite/material/docs/4.6/components/carousel.md

 ### Crossfade

 Add `.carousel-fade` to your carousel to animate slides with a fade transition instead of a slide.
+Depending on your carousel content (e.g., text only slides), you may want to add `.bg-body` or some custom CSS to the `.carousel-item`s for proper crossfading.

 {% capture example %}
 <div id="carouselExampleFade" class="carousel slide carousel-fade" data-ride="carousel">